-Reviews the principles of nutritional science, the steps of scientific method applied to nutrition research, and the current nutritional concepts and controversies.
-Topics include digestion, absorption, and functions of macronutrients and micronutrients; diet analysis; malnutrition; under-nutrition; and nutritional needs of pregnancy, infancy and other stages of life.
+An introduction to principles of nutrition, the scientific method applied to nutrition research, and current nutritional concepts and controversies.
+Topics include digestion, absorption, and functions of macronutrients and micronutrients; diet analysis; malnutrition; and nutritional needs of pregnancy, infancy, and other life stages.
 (1.1)